jonnonz1/nz-statute-book/acts/public/1953/wildlife-act-1953.md

 (5)
 (6)

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to Wildlife (Authorisations) Amendment Act 2025

+### 1 Validation of certain authorities
+(1) This clause applies to any authority to kill wildlife that was granted or purportedly granted under section 53 before the commencement of the Wildlife (Authorisations) Amendment Act 2025 (whether or not the authority is in force, or has already expired, immediately before that commencement).
+(2) An authority to which this clause applies is validated on and from when the authority was granted and to the extent that it would have been invalid for any reason.

+### 2 Lawfulness of certain section 53 authorities when section 71 applicable
+(1) This clause applies to an authority that was granted or purportedly granted under section 53 before 5 March 2025 (whether or not it is in force, or has already expired, immediately before the commencement of this clause).
+(2) An authority to which this clause applies is not unlawful merely because the person to whom the authority was granted, or purportedly granted, required consent under section 71 (rather than an authority under section 53) to carry out an activity authorised or purportedly authorised under section 53.
+(3) A person is not to be treated as having committed an offence against section 63, 63A, or 65(1)﻿(f) or (j) merely because the person has done anything without consent under section 71, so long as when the thing was done it was authorised or purportedly authorised by an authority to which this clause applies.
+(4) In this clause, doing anything includes causing anything to be done.

+### 3 Savings relating to commenced proceedings
+Clauses 1 and 2 do not affect any proceedings commenced or in progress before 28 March 2025, or any rights of appeal.

+### 4 Effect of clauses 1 and 2 relating to High Court judgment
+(1) Clauses 1 and 2 do not—
+  (a) apply to the authority—
+    (i) that the Director-General granted or purportedly granted to the New Zealand Transport Agency under section 53 on 22 December 2021; and
+    (ii) that was the subject of Environmental Law Initiative v The Director-General of the Department of Conservation and others [2025] NZHC 391; or
+  (b) affect any party’s rights of appeal in respect of that judgment.
+(2) However, clauses 1 and 2 are to be treated as applying to that authority for the purposes of any proceedings for an offence against section 53(7), 63, 63A, or 65(1)﻿(f) or (j) that are commenced on or after 28 March 2025.

 ## Schedule 1 — Wildlife declared to be game

 | Black swan (Cygnus atratus): except on Chatham Islands |  |